iaquobe/james-bond/documents/report/main.typ

 *Notoriety For Gender Representation:*
 The James Bond series is notorious for its representation of women, even coining the term Bond girl @wikipediaBondGirl.
-The prior research on this Series also allows us to validate our methodology, to test whether it can be applied to other corpora.
+The prior research on this Series allows us to validate our methodology, to test whether it can be applied to other corpora.
+The use of only James Bond movies however also sets limitations for our study, as discussed later.
-The choice of only using James Bond movies however also limits the generalizability to other films.
+// The choice of only using James Bond movies however also
+// limits the generalizability to other films.

 The films were digitized using VLC.
 Due to copyright restrictions, they are not provided with the code-base.